CERTCC/Vultron/docs/process_models/report_management.md

 SSVC fits into the
 protocol we are defining.

--   Participants SHOULD $close$ reports that require no further work (e.g., those that have been in $Invalid$ or $Deferred$ for some length of time, or those in $Accepted$, where all necessary tasks are complete.)
+-   Participants SHOULD _close_ reports that require no further work (e.g., those that have been in _Invalid_ or _Deferred_ for some length of time, or those in _Accepted_, where all necessary tasks are complete.)

 These actions constitute the set of symbols for the